Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 #### Test transformation of Source to Target message (Cumulocity REST format)
 <br/>

+To test the defined transformation, press the button ```Transform test message```.

 ![Test Transformation](resources/image/Generic_MQTT_TestTransformation.png)

 ### Send transformed Test Message to test device in Cumulocity
 <br/>

+To send the a transformormed payload to a test device, press the button ```Send test message```.

 ![Send Test Message](resources/image/Generic_MQTT_SendTestMessageToCumulocity.png)

-### Setup Sample MQTTMappings
+### Setup Sample MQTT-Mappings

-A script to create sample MQTTMappings can be found [here](resources/script/createSampleMQTTMappings.sh).
+A script to create sample MQTT-Mappings can be found [here](resources/script/createSampleMQTTMappings.sh).

 For all target payloads (Measurement, Event, Alarm, Inventory) schemas for the required Cumulocity are defined and validated.
 In the sample below , e.g. a warning is shown since the required property ```source.id``` is  missing in the payload.